peter-lyons-kehl/hash-injector/README.md

 [`core::primitive::isize::MAX`](https://doc.rust-lang.org/nightly/core/primitive.isize.html#associatedconstant.MAX)
 instead).

-Since ZST's don't carry any data, it's fair to assume that they don't write anything in their `Hash::hash(...)` - like [hash(...) for ()](https://doc.rust-lang.org/nightly/src/core/hash/mod.rs.html#930-936).
+Since ZST's do not carry any data, it is fair to assume that they do not write anything in their `Hash::hash(...)` - like [hash(...) for ()](https://doc.rust-lang.org/nightly/src/core/hash/mod.rs.html#930-936).
 Well behaving ZST's could write some constants, but the hash would still have the same zero entropy/quality.
-They could write some thread-specific (Thread-local-based) constant values (if the ZST is [`!core::marker::Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html)), and the current Hash implementation for slices does honor that - but then all their instances (in the same thread) are equal anyway, so the entropy/quality (within the thread that they're bound/limited to) is zero again.
+They could write some thread-specific (Thread-local-based) constant values (if the ZST is [`!core::marker::Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html)), and the current Hash implementation for slices does honor that - but then all their instances (in the same thread) are equal anyway, so the entropy/quality (within the thread that they are bound/limited to) is zero again.

 ### Compatibility with underlying Hashers and BuildHashers